Campaigns

 - Template approval is enforced before scheduling.
 If your template hasn't been approved yet, the campaign won't schedule.
 You cannot accidentally queue a broadcast against a pending template.

 - Variable substitution is three-layered.
 Each template slot can pull from a campaign-wide global, a named contact field, or a CSV column — in that priority.
 One campaign can mix all three across its slots.
+Free-text and email campaigns use the same idea with inline named

-- Campaigns share the same scheduled-message engine as the inbox.
+{{tokens}}instead of numbered template slots. - Campaigns share the same scheduled-message engine as the inbox.
 Scheduling a single message from the inbox composer uses the same pipeline as a 100,000-recipient campaign.
 They aren't separate code paths.

 Customer scenarios